j-hendricks/Sales-Scenario-Analysis/README.md

 ### Model

+Below is a diagram showing the relationships between data tables.

 ![model](images/data_model.png)

 ### Line Plot

-In the line plot below, it is evident that sales are lowest in the first quarter.
+In the line plot below, it is evident that sales are lowest in the first quarter of each year.
+In contrast, the fourth quarter shows the best performance, which could be due to Christmas season at the end of the year.

 ![line_plot](images/sales_line_plot.png)

 ### Bar Plots

 ![bar_chart_sales_products](images/bar_chart_sales_products.png)

+It is evident from the bar plot below that home appliances and computers have the most sales.

 ![bar_products](images/bar_products.png)